-The College of Medicine at the University of Dammam was established by Royal Decree No. H/67 dated on 28-7-1375 AH/1975 CE.
+The College of Medicine at the Imam Abdulrahman bin Faisal University was established by Royal Decree No. H/67 dated on 28-7-1375 AH/1975 CE.
 The first cohort of undergraduate medical students was admitted in that same year and graduated in 1981.
 The College of Medicine pioneered postgraduate medical education in the Kingdom.
 It's postgraduate programs were the first to be recognized by The Arab Board of Specializations, he Royal College of Surgeons in Ireland and the Saudi Commission for Health Specialties.

 Since its inception, the College of Medicine has been organizing Continuing Professional Development Programs designed for all health professionals in the Eastern Province and the Kingdom at large.
 The College also has participated in health education for the general public through local, national and regional information media.